 Says one automotive reporter who attended a recent Detroit Auto Show, many new car technologies for drivers are like the stuff of science fiction.
 Some of these advanced hi-tech innovations are said to be right around the corner, while much of them are still a long way down the road if you’ll pardon the pun.
 However, there’s no question that new hi-tech car and driver innovation is speeding up every year.
 What’s said to be even more interesting is the overall driver demand for these innovations.

 That said, what hi-tech driver innovations that seem like science fiction now, will become an everyday reality in just a matter of five years?
-Here’s just a few.
+Here are just a few.

 The Autonomous Vehicle